The Electroluminescent Receiver

 To see past front cover pictures, go to "Front Cover Pictures".

-LED diagnosis, large circuit boards, wide traces/pads, and step-by-step instructions make this the easiest double conversion receiver you will ever put together.
+LED diagnosis, large circuit boards, wide traces/pads, and step-by-step pictures make this the easiest double conversion receiver you will ever put together.
 For more information read

 Amateur Radio Receiver